Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 - Do not store modules in a global variable; instead, instantiate them using `angular.module('Name', [])` and extend them using `angular.module('Name')`
 - Always include dependency injection parameters using optional array format (e.g., `angular.controller('Name', ['$service', function ($service) { ... }])`); this ensures compatibility with code obfuscation (e.g., [UglifyJS](http://lisperator.net/uglifyjs/))
 - Centralize reusable logic in services; controllers should only contain minimal view-specific logic
+- Prefer to enclose Angular scripts in self-executing anonymous functions in order to prevent unnecessary polluting of the global scope

 ## Acknowledgments
 - [AngularJS Style Guide](https://github.com/mgechev/angularjs-style-guide) by [Minko Gechev](https://github.com/mgechev)